Department of Labor Logo United States Department of Labor

 Ownership

-Schools are stratified by state government, local government, or private ownership.
-Also, local government casinos and gambling establishments are sampled separately from the rest of local government.
+Schools and hospitals are stratified by state government, local government, or private ownership.
+Local government casinos and gambling establishments are sampled separately from the rest of local government.

 Size

-At any given time, there are about 146,000 nonempty State/MSA-BOS/NAICS 3-, 4-, 5-, 6-digit/ownership strata on the frame.
+At any given time, there are about 145,000 nonempty strata on the frame.
 When comparing nonempty strata between frames, there may be substantial frame-to-frame differences.
-The differences are due primarily to normal establishment birth and death processes and normal establishment growth and shrinkage.
-Other differences are due to establishment NAICS reclassification and changes in geographic location.
+The differences are primarily due to normal establishment birth and death processes and normal establishment growth and shrinkage.
+Other differences are caused by changes in establishments’ NAICS classifications or geographic locations.

 Sample size

-The May 2020 data include a census of 8,129 federal and USPS units.
-The combined sample size for the May 2020 estimates is approximately 1.1 million establishments, which includes only the most recent data for federal and state government.
-Federal and state government units from older panels are deleted to avoid double counting.
+The May 2024 data include a census of about 6,300 federal executive branch, TVA, and USPS units.
+The combined sample size for the May 2024 estimates is approximately 1.1 million establishments, which includes only the most recent data for federal and state government.

 Allocation methods

 Two factors influence the power Neyman allocation.
-One is the square root of the employment size of each stratum.
-With a Neyman allocation, strata with higher levels of employment generally are allocated more samples than strata with lower levels of employment.
+The first is the square root of the employment size of each stratum.
+With a Neyman allocation, strata with higher levels of employment generally are allocated more sample units than strata with lower levels of employment.
 Using the square root within the Neyman allocation softens this effect.
-The other is a measure of the occupational variability of the industry based on prior OEWS survey data.
-The occupational variability of an industry is measured by computing the coefficient of variation (CV) for each occupation within the 90th percentile of occupational employment in a given industry, averaging those CVs, and then calculating the standard error from that average CV.
-Using this measure, industries that tend to have greater occupational variability will get more samples than industries that are more occupationally homogeneous.
+The second factor is a measure of the occupational variability of the industry based on prior OEWS survey data.
+The occupational variability of an industry is measured by computing the coefficient of variation (CV) for each occupation (excluding the least common occupations in each industry), averaging those CVs, and then calculating the standard error from that average CV.
+Using this measure, industries that tend to have greater occupational variability will get more sample units than industries that are more occupationally homogeneous.

 Sample selection

-Sample selection within strata is approximately proportional to size.
-In order to provide the most occupational coverage, establishments with higher employment are more likely to be selected than those with lower employment; some of the largest establishments are selected with certainty.
-The unweighted employment of sampled establishments makes up approximately 56.3 percent of total employment.
+To provide the most occupational coverage, sample selection within strata is approximately proportional to size.
+Some of the largest establishments are selected with certainty.
+Among the noncertainty units, establishments with higher employment are more likely to be selected than those with lower employment.
+The unweighted employment of sampled establishments makes up approximately 55 percent of total employment in May 2024.

 Sampling weights